 A: No, they like to play but they also like to just be held and loved.
 Afternoon naps are some of their favorite activities!

 Q: What colors are Pocket Beagles?

-A: Traditional tri-colored, lemon, chocolate, chocolate and white, chocolate ticked, silver and white, blue ticked.
+A: Traditional tri-colored, lemon, chocolate, chocolate and white, chocolate ticked, silver and white, blue ticked, and lilac.
 PLEASE BE CAUTIOUS OF ANYONE OFFERING DESIGNER COLORS.
 There are some breeders out there that cross their dogs with other breeds to get brindle or dapple colors.
 These colors are not beagle standards and should be avoided, if you are wanting a pure-bred puppy.

 Q: What is the history of the Pocket Beagle?

 Q: Does Pocket Beagles USA raise other breeds beside Pocket Beagles?

 A: No, we only raise one breed of dog, Pocket Beagles.
 We spend our time focusing on raising the most sound quality breed available.
 We do not want to divide this attention by raising another breed.
 Our focus is purebred show quality pet Pocket Beagles.